Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

-*   The aspect ratio of the camera can be set using the ‘Filmback’ dropdown lower in the details panel.
+*   The aspect ratio of the camera can be set using the `Filmback` dropdown lower in the details panel.
-*   The aspect ratio automatically changes the ‘Resolution’ configuration at the top of the details panel if the ‘Constrain Aspect Ratio’ tickbox is selected in the ‘Camera Options’ section.
+*   The aspect ratio automatically changes the `Resolution` configuration at the top of the details panel if the `Constrain Aspect Ratio` tickbox is selected in the `Camera Options` section.
 If unticked then you can create whatever aspect ratio you like.
-*   If the ‘Constrain Aspect Ratio’ tickbox is selected, only the Y value of the resolution can be changed and this will automatically adjust the X value.
+*   If the `Constrain Aspect Ratio` tickbox is selected, only the Y value of the resolution can be changed and this will automatically adjust the X value.

 Clear Color/ Render Target Gamma